-So a couple years ago her mom died and less than two months later I got the following email (addressed to me, a few other close friends, some family, and a lot of her mom’s close friends):
+So a couple years ago, her mom died—and less than two months later, I got the following email (addressed to me, a few other close friends, some family, and a lot of her mom’s close friends):

-The following are things you can do to try to maintain relationships after a death, but keep in mind that, if the other person does not reciprocate, you can’t control that.
-Do your best, but at some point you may have to accept that there are relationships that will be lost, even if only temporarily.
+The following are things you can do to try to maintain relationships after a death.
+But keep in mind that if the other person does not reciprocate, you can’t control that.
+Do your best, but you may have to accept at some point that there are relationships that will be lost—even if only temporarily.

 Alright, now for the concrete suggestions on how to stay in touch after a death:

 Take a cue from my friend and plan a monthly dinner.
-You could do it at home (pot luck style, to make it easy) or go to restaurants your love one loved.
+You could do it at home (pot luck style, to make it easy!) or go to restaurants your love one loved.

 Make plans for holidays.
 The first holiday after a loss can be confusing, especially if the person who died was key in planning and bringing people together for holidays.
-Reach out to family members early to let them know you want to carry on with the same tradition, despite the loss.
+Reach out to family members early to let them know you want to carry on the same tradition, despite the loss.

 Make plans for birthdays, anniversaries, and deathiversaries.
 These can all be tough days and, if you have lost touch with friends or family, you may feel especially alone and isolated.
 Don’t let these days creep up on you.
 Instead, reach out to friends and family in advance to let them know you want to spend the day with them.

 Make a list of all the things you did together with friends and family before the death.
 It may be Sunday dinners, holidays, vacations, or just visits here and there.
 Whatever it is, make plans for how you will continue those traditions.
 It may mean stepping into a new role as ‘planner’ if the person you lost was the one who always made the plans.

 As Nike has taught us, Just Do It.
 Sometimes the hardest part is taking the initiative to pick up the phone or to send the email when you are grieving and have no motivation at all.
-Pick the day that you will make a couple calls or send a couple emails to initiate contact or make plans and (this is the important part) actually follow through.
-Tell one of your friends which day you plan to make the call and then ask them to check in with you to make sure your really did it.
-We all need a little accountability sometimes.
+Pick a day that you will make a couple calls or send a couple emails to initiate contact or make plans and—you guessed it—Just Do It.
+Yes, actually follow through.
+You can even tell one of your friends which day you plan to make the call(s) and then ask them to check in with you to make sure you really did it; we all need a little accountability sometimes.

 Reach out and let the person know you regret not being in better touch.
 Chances are they may have similar regrets.

-- Don’t be scared to talk about your loved one.
-This is probably the connection you have to eachother, and it is absolutely okay for that person to remain a part of your relationship.
+Don’t be scared to talk about your loved one.
+This is probably the connection you have to each other, and it is absolutely okay for that person to remain a part of your relationship.